SAP-archive/cloud-sample-spaceflight-java/-exercises-/01-Setup/README.md

 ## Objective

-In this exercise you'll learn how to clone the Git repository that contains the sample project of this tutorial into the Web IDE of the SAP Cloud Platform.
+In this exercise you will learn how to clone the Git repository that contains the sample project of this tutorial into the Web IDE of the SAP Cloud Platform.

- Exercise description
+## Exercise description

-## 1. Log on to Web IDE
+### 1. Log on to Web IDE

 1. In a first step you need to access the Web IDE of your account.
 For the hands-on session **CNA376** at SAP TechEd 2018 use the link provided to you by the session instructors along with the corresponding credentials.
 <p align="center"><img width="420" src="res/pic100.png" alt="Log on screen"> </p>